 Our Farm Locations

-Growing Places Indy currently farms at the
+Growing Places Indy currently farms the Upick garden at the White River State Park.

 White River State Park Farm